Leonardo DiCaprio Foundation Stands Behind Utah Monument

 — Blue Buddha ブルー仏レディー (@Blubdha) January 14, 2017

-DiCaprio is now putting his money behind one more effort that seeks to save an area of land in the West of the United States.
+DiCaprio is now putting his money behind one more effort that seeks to save an area of land in the western United States.
 In Utah, a monument is being built in an effort to preserve natural land resources.
 Page Six shares the details about the project.

 “[Leo’s] environmental group is one of several donating to create the $1.5 million Bears Ears Community Engagement Fund, which is aimed at supporting local efforts to preserve natural resources and protect the park’s trove of ancient archaeological sites from things like looting.”